hyoree127/2025-RL-team41/README.md

 ## System Architecture

 ### State: Activation Statistics
-Layer activation mean (absolute value) from forward hooks → Indicates quantization sensitivity

-### Action (Bit Selection)
+From ActivationCollector:
+- Mean absolute activation per layer
+- Used as a lightweight sensitivity estimate

+### Action: Bit Selection
 - **Action space**: {3, 4, 8} bits (configurable)
 - A small MLP (`QuantizationPolicy` in `policy.py`) maps the scalar state to a categorical distribution over actions